Luca Bish

 Luca Laurence Bish (born 14 May 1999) is an English television personality.
 In 2022, he appeared as a contestant on the eighth series of the ITV2 dating show Love Island.
-He subsequently went on to appear in Celebrity MasterChef in 2023 and is on the second series of Love Island: All Stars in 2025.
+He subsequently went on to appear in Celebrity MasterChef in 2023 and the second series of Love Island: All Stars in 2025.

 Life and career

 Luca Laurence Bish was born on 14 May 1999 in Brighton, England.
-He used to be a fishmonger.
+He is a part time fishmonger.
 His family own several businesses including MCB Seafoods.
 In 2022, he entered the Love Island villa to appear as a contestant on the eighth series.
 During the series, he coupled up with Paige Thorne and Danica Taylor respectively, however he reached the final alongside Gemma Owen and the pair finished as runners-up.
 They were in a relationship for several months, however announced their split in November 2022.
 In December 2022, he appeared alongside several of his Love Island co-stars in Britain Get Singing.

 In 2023, Bish appeared as a contestant on the eighteenth series of Celebrity MasterChef.
 He reached the final and finished runner-up alongside Amy Walsh, behind Wynne Evans.
-Bish was due appear in a Celebrity MasterChef: Christmas Cook-Off episode in December 2024, however it was shelved by the BBC due to allegations of misconduct against judge Gregg Wallace.
+Bish was due to appear in a Celebrity MasterChef: Christmas Cook-Off episode in December 2024, however it was shelved by the BBC due to allegations of misconduct against judge Gregg Wallace.
 In 2025, it was announced that Bish would return to Love Island to appear as a contestant on the second series of Love Island: All Stars.
-He finished as runner ups with Grace Jackson who were the bookies favourite to win and the pair started dating.
+He finished as runner up with Grace Jackson who were the bookies favourite to win and the pair started dating.